saferpay/sndbx/texts/refund.md

 ## <a name="refund-alias"></a> Method 2: Refunds using an alias

-A different method is using an alias obtained through Secure Card Data, either through the [Payment Page](https://saferpay.github.io/sndbx/Integration_PP.html#pp-initialize), [Transaction Autorize](https://saferpay.github.io/sndbx/Integration_trx.html#trx-ta), or the [Secure Alias Store](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Alias_Insert) directly.
+A different method is using an alias obtained through Secure Card Data, which [can be obtained in multiple ways](https://saferpay.github.io/sndbx/scd.html).

 The request however is a different one, than with referenced refunds.
 When using an alias, the [Refund Direct request](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_RefundDirect) has to be used.